chvisto/chvisto.github.io/docs/02-Component-Selection/Component-Selection.md

 > **Choice:** Option 2 – LM7805CT/NOPB
 >
-> **Rationale:** I picked the TO-220 version because it’s easy to mount and test on a breadboard and can handle more heat with a clip-on heatsink if needed.
+> **Rationale:** I picked the LM7805CT because it’s easy to mount and test on a breadboard and can handle more heat with a clip-on heatsink if needed.

 ## Op-Amp Buffer (Dual, 5 V Single Supply)